victornas91/victornas91/README.md

 **`Future Polymath`**

-Attention: looking for an internship in Systems Programming (Kernel, Firmware, Drivers) or Cloud DevOps.
+Attention: looking for an internship in IT.

 More than 10 years working with IT support and teaching English as a second language.